 I received an MA in Acupuncture and Oriental Medicine from the Seattle Institute of Oriental Medicine in 2001, with further individual training after graduation with Dr. Wu Bo Ping from Beijing, China.

 My Five Element training was with Master practitioner Warren Bellows, L.Ac, with further herbal training from a Daoist approach with Dr. Heiner Fruehauf.
 I have been in private practice in Port Townsend, Washington and in Zurich, Switzerland during my analytic training, since 2001.
-I am licensed as an East Asian Medical Practitioner in Washington State and am NCCAOM board certified in acupuncture and Chinese herbs.
+I am licensed as an East Asian Medical Practitioner in Washington State.

 Having trained in Depth Psychology and Jungian Analytic Psychology brings another level of insight and a stronger overall foundation to my Chinese medical work.
 I am licensed in the State of Washington as a Mental Health Care Practitioner, am board certified in mental health, and a member of ISAPZurich, AGAP and IAAP.

 Many of my patients find it helpful to combine this work with the Jungian analytic work, enabling deep exploration of the symbolic meanings of physical, emotional or spiritual challenges with the more body-centered Alchemical Chinese medical work.

 Follow up Chinese medical sessions are 1.25 hours in length, and are $225.